hirakc/ReactReduxSimpleStarter/README.md

 # React Redux Simple Starter

 A very basic boilerplate to get started with React and Redux using ES6.
-This one is inspired from https://github.com/StephenGrider/ReduxSimpleStarter but I wanted to make it a little more advanced.
+This one is inspired from [Stephen Grider's Redux Simple Starter](https://github.com/StephenGrider/ReduxSimpleStarter) but I wanted to make it a little more advanced.
 For more advance starter kits you may look into [React Redux Universal HOT Example](https://github.com/erikras/react-redux-universal-hot-example)

 ###Getting Started###